 If a visitor clicks on a link and is presented with a 404 page, this will negatively affect their experience of the site and could cause them to become frustrated and leave.
 Having 301 redirects in place means that the visitor can easily land on and navigate the site, engaging with content that could eventually turn them into a customer or follower.

 301 is the preferred choice of 3xx redirects for SEOs due to its proven ability to pass on around 90% link equity from the redirected page.
 This is less likely with 302 redirects, which are temporary and therefore search engines may not pass the link equity it should through to the new URL.

 Removing old URLs from a search engine’s index:

 If a search engine spider encounters a 301 redirect when crawling your website, it indicates to them the need to remove the old URL from their index, and replace it with the new one instead.
 This means that the new page should eventually replace the old page in the search engines index – and in the meantime, the old URL will redirect human visitors to the new URL whenever anyone attempts to access it.

 If you don’t use a 301 redirect whenever you remove a page from your site, search engines will be served a 404 Not Found error response code, which can result in the page being dropped from the search engine’s index completely over time.

 Problems with 301 redirects

-These are called redirect chains and they are bad because too many redirects stop links or page authority being passed on to the most relevant page.
-Essentially these need flattening out so that each old variant of a page redirects straight to the new one.
+Essentially, chains need to be flattened out so that each old variant of a page redirects straight to the new one.
 For example:

 - Page A > Page D